 In addition to these basic coverage options, Virginia homeowners should also consider purchasing flood insurance.
 Most homeowners insurance policies cover extreme weather damage and theft but do not cover flood damage.
 You should be able to purchase flood insurance from your homeowners insurance provider as a separate policy.
 You can also get flood coverage through the National Flood Insurance Program (NFIP).

 No, homeowners insurance is not legally required in Virginia.
 However, keep in mind that if you have a mortgage on your home, your lender will probably require you to have a minimum amount of homeowners insurance on your property.

 What is the cheapest homeowners insurance in Virginia?

-The most affordable Virginia homeowners insurance company is different for everyone.
+The cheapest homeowners insurance company in Virginia is different for everyone.
 Virginia home insurance rates are highly personalized, and they depend on a number of factors related to the home and the homeowner.
 Your premium is determined based on the size of your home, the exact location, the materials it’s built with and when it was built.
 Your lender will also factor in your credit score, financial history, age and income.

 How do I get homeowners insurance in Virginia?

 To get homeowners insurance in Virginia, you’ll have to submit some basic personal information and details about your home.
 Be prepared to share your name, age, marital status, the address of the insured property, the age of the home, the size of the home and when you want the policy to start.
 To see if you qualify for discounts, you might also be asked to disclose any safety features in your home, as well as your history of claims.

 What is the difference between homeowners insurance and hazard insurance?